EnTT 3.15.0

 Lambda support

-In general, the delegate class doesn't fully support lambda functions in all their nuances.
-The reason is pretty simple: a delegate isn't a drop-in replacement for an std::function.
+In general, the delegate class does not fully support lambda functions in all their nuances.
+The reason is pretty simple: a delegate is not a drop-in replacement for an std::function.
 Instead, it tries to overcome the problems with the latter.

-That being said, non-capturing lambda functions are supported, even though some features aren't available in this case.
+That being said, non-capturing lambda functions are supported, even though some features are not available in this case.

 This is a logical consequence of the support for connecting functions at runtime.
 Therefore, lambda functions undergo the same rules and limitations.